What the Ocean Dream Diamond’s $17.3 Million Sale Proves About Natural Color Diamonds

 The breathtaking 5.51 fancy vivid blue-green diamond, cut in a triangular shape, is unlike any other diamond on Earth.
 “I could spot it from across the room,” said Moses.
 “I have never seen a natural blue-green diamond of this intensity of color, size, and it is a Type IIa, which certainly makes it a unicorn.”

 The only diamond that comes close is the Dresden Green, he says.
 But even the 42-carat green diamond, also a Type IIa (a category of diamonds that are the most chemically pure), doesn’t come close to the Ocean Dream’s electric color.
-Up until the Ocean Dream, Moses had only seen this shade of blue-green in stones less than one carat, making this diamond a true natural wonder.
+Until the Ocean Dream, Moses had only seen this shade of blue-green in stones of less than one carat, making this diamond a true natural wonder.

 The Origin Story of the Ocean Dream Diamond